hariduspilv/haridusportaal/web/modules/contrib/graphql/README.md

 For ease of development, it includes the [GraphiQL](https://github.com/graphql/graphiql/) interface at`/graphql/explorer`.

-## Installation

-This module requires composer for installation.
-To install, simply run ``composer require drupal/graphql``.

 ## Quickstart

 To get a quick overview from the __query__ part of GraphQL in action watch the following video's.